Nationalities that DO need a visa:

 …you are a national of the EU/ EEA/ EFTA

 …you are a spouse (married/civil partnership) or child of an EU/ EEA/ EFTA national AND you travel with the EU/ EEA/ EFTA national AND you hold one of the following British Residence permits displayed here.
+However, these rights will no longer apply once the transition period has come to an end.
 If you intend to travel on your own you must apply for a regular Schengen visa and pay the regular visa fees.

 Diplomatic, Official, Service Passports: